 The Blount Scholars Program is extremely fortunate to have three buildings.
 Theses spaces are a signal benefit of being in the program and constitute a resource that many other students do not enjoy.
 They’re open to all Blount students and serve as meeting rooms, lounges, study halls, and anything that our students can think of.
 To have access to some of the oldest buildings on campus is a privilege that Blount students hold closest to their hearts and would protect to their dying breath.

 The Blount Living Learning-Center (Blount LLC)

 The Blount Living-Learning Center is the residential building for all first-year students.
 There are four classrooms on the first floor where the Foundations classes are held.
 These classrooms are open 24/7 to students and, as long as there is not a Blount Freshmen class happening there, it is free for Blount students to use.
 There is a computer lab on the fourth floor where students can write and submit their Foundations assignments.
-The LLC is located near on-campus dining options, Lakeside Dining, Lakeside Market, and the Ferguson Student Center.
+The LLC is located near on-campus dining options, Lakeside Dining, England Hall Market, and the Ferguson Student Center.
 For more information about specifications and other questions check out the official UA housing website for the Blount LLC here.

-Blount LLC is not just a place to sleep. (even though I bet you’ll find a college kid sleeping in the oddest places) It is also a place where students always have the ability to meet people they would have never had the chance to meet otherwise.
-Whether that is in the inhouse library to the Mac computer lounge to the game room, Blount students have ample areas to mix and mingle with their cohort.
+Blount LLC is not just a place to sleep (even though I bet you’ll find a college kid sleeping in the oddest places).
+It is also a place where students always have the ability to meet people they would have never had the chance to meet otherwise.
+Whether that is in the inhouse library, the Mac computer lounge, or the game room, Blount students have ample areas to mix and mingle with their cohort.

 Of course the name “Living Learning Center” means that there is some “learning” going on in the LLC and the ability to have four different classrooms right below your dorm rooms is a privilege at UA.